Rhino horn trade

-David Shepherd Wildlife Foundation’s (DSWF) position on the trade of rhino horn.
+David Shepherd Wildlife Foundation’s (DSWF) position on the international and domestic trade of rhinos.

 Furthermore, legally obtained rhino horn will not satisfy the consumer demand at current or future levels and would further proliferate the existing poaching epidemic.